CMU-313/fall22-hw3-jabby/README.md

 Navigate to ```http://localhost:8080/src``` or ```http://localhost:8080/``` and you should see Teedy running.

-To log in, use admin as both the username and pass word
+To log in, use admin as both the username and password

 Our feature has 2 major changes, the ability to rate a document (candidate) on three criteria: technical skills, interpersonal skills, and overall fit.